 The longest bus journey of the 1970s was Kolkatta-London-Kolkatta, which goes via Pakistan, Afghanistan, and Iran to stop at Tehran for bazaar shopping.
-From camel voyages to motorised road trips, Iran has been a famous shopping stop.
+Iran has been a famous shopping stop, from camel voyages to motorised road trips.
 Though traditional outfits are replaced with modern ones, you can feel the historic vibes in Iran’s bazaars.

 There are hardly any of those usual international brands available in Iran.
 So when you go for branded clothes, it is mostly Iran’s brands than the global ones.

 Through malls and modern shopping arcades in cities like Tehran and Isfahan, the bazaar hasn’t lost its place.
 On the contrary, hundreds of thousands of Tehranis pass through the Grand Bazaar daily in Tehran.
 So you will be shopping along with the locals.
 You will get to see Iranian women choosing those shimmering fabrics for a wedding.

 You can spot young girls choosing denim fabrics for their pants.
 A cart puller keeps whistling at the crowd to make his way through the crowd on those pathways covered with vault above.
 The Chai shops with two tables and four chairs help you take a break and savour Chai with locals.
 Once you shop in any Bazar, you will become pro at handling the world’s most confusing currency – Iranian Rials.